 Hold onto your hats!
-I’m about to blow your mind.
-What if I told you that you could become financially independent, which would then give you the opportunity to step back from paid work and retire earlier than at age 65?
-Like really early - I’m talking about in your 30s or 40s.
+We’re about to blow your mind.
+What if we told you that you could become financially independent, which would then give you the opportunity to step back from paid work and have an early retirement before the age of 65?
+Like really early — we’re talking about in your 30s or 40s.

 Welcome to the FIRE, or ‘Financial Independence, Retire Early’ movement, which has made major waves over social media in the past few years.

 Are you interested?

 Those who aim to FIRE earn as much income as they can, as soon as they can.
 They have extremely aggressive savings and investment plans for achieving financial independence as soon as possible.
 They invest as much of their income as possible, in the shortest time frame possible.

 The goal?
 To create a large nest egg, usually 25 to 30 times their annual expenses, that will produce an income of its own, and let them step away from paid work.

-Many in the FIRE community have aggressive savings rates - 60 to 70% is not unheard of.
+Many in the community have aggressive savings rates — 60 to 70% is not unheard of.
 Many FIRE adherents strive to increase their income, often through side hustles, while saving as much of the extra money as possible.
 Frugal living can become somewhat of a mantra, as they follow strict budgets they have set for themselves.

 Start by working out your FIRE number.
 For you to even dream of kicking back and going mountain biking on a summer’s day when everyone else is at work, you need to know what your financial goal is.